Reasons CPP Disability Applications Are Denied

 CPP also applies the Credit Splitting between divorced or separated applicants.
 The “Division of Pension Credits” will be applied and will affect both spouses’ CPP benefits.
 Read more on how credit splitting works here.

-4. You were not able to apply due to a physical or a mental problem
+4. You were not able to apply due to a physical or mental problem

 5. You lived and worked in another country

-Applicant don’t fully understand CPP Disability terms and regulations
+Applicant doesn’t fully understand CPP Disability terms and regulations

 - The Ultimate CPP Disability Guide